-The MifeMiso trial is an important research study which is looking at whether a single drug treatment (misoprostol) or a combination of drug treatments (mifepristone plus misoprostol two days later) is best for the medical management of missed miscarriage.
+The MifeMiso trial was an important research study which looked at whether a single drug treatment (misoprostol) or a combination of drug treatments (mifepristone plus misoprostol two days later) is best for the medical management of missed miscarriage.

-We provide information about it below, and you can read more about medical management of miscarriage here.
+We provide information about this research trial below, and you can read more about medical management of miscarriage here.

-Randomised: The women who take part will be given either the treatment drug (mifepristone) or a placebo – a dummy drug that has no active ingredients.
-A computer makes the selection so it’s completely random.
+Randomised: The women who took part were given either the treatment drug (mifepristone) or a placebo – a dummy drug that has no active ingredients.
+A computer made the selection so it was completely random.

-Double-blind: The women in the study won’t be told whether they are taking the active medicine or the placebo – and neither will their doctors.
-So both are blinded to this information.
+Double-blind: The women in the study were not told whether they were taking the active medicine or the placebo – and neither were their doctors.
+So both were blinded to this information.

-Placebo-controlled: Half the women in the study will have the active medicine and half (the controls) will have the placebo.
-The medicine that they receive will look exactly the same to them and their doctors, but a completely separate group will keep a record of which women have mifepristone and which have the placebo.
+Placebo-controlled: Half the women in the study had the active medicine and half (the controls) had the placebo.
+The medicine that they received looked exactly the same to them and their doctors, but a completely separate group kept a record of which women had mifepristone and which had the placebo.

-It is important to note that all women will receive misoprostol two days later, which is currently the recommended treatment for the medical management of miscarriage.
+It is important to note that all women received misoprostol two days later, which is currently the recommended treatment for the medical management of miscarriage.

 Who can take part?

 The researchers are recruiting women who: